 This is the first part of a two-semester algebra-based course designed to give students a general knowledge of kinematics, Newton's laws of motion, energy and momentum and their conservation, rotational motion, wave motion, temperature and heat.
-Three lecture hours and two laboratory hours per week.
+Hours: 39 lecture and 26 laboratory.
 Prerequisite: MTH 154 with a grade of "C" or better or permission of the department head.
 Laboratory fee: \$30.
 Usually offered in the spring.